 - Jam: There are a number of jams and fruit toppings which will work with the brie.
 Raspberry, fig (my favorite), or apricot jam.
 Cranberry sauce or apple pie filling.
 Sweet and spicy jams with jalapenos or habaneros.
 If you're not sure, you can't go wrong with raspberry or apricot jam.

-- Decorating the puff pastry: If you want to get fancy and decorate you can either trim off the corners of the piece of puff pastry you are wrapping around the brie or use a second piece, depending on how many decorative cutouts you want.
+- Decorating: If you want to get fancy and decorate you can either trim off the corners of the piece of puff pastry you are wrapping around the brie or use a second piece, depending on how many decorative cutouts you want.

 - Cutouts: I like to use seasonal decorations on the puff pastry.
 Leaf stamps are great in the fall and snowflake stamps are fun for winter holidays.